-- 1. PRE-APPROVAL from MOEP is required for - For Overtime or Backfill requests, unitalities included with request or be certified that copies are included with request or future audits. - 3.
-Maximum Limit: costs incurred up to \$611,000 will be Maximum Limit: costs incurred up to word, reimbursed that are in accordance with grant requirements availability of funding.
-Any additional cancer. reimbursed that are in accordance with grant are conditional to availability of funding.
-Any additional costs are conditional to availability of runding.

-above the maximum limit will require an additional MOA cor
+- 1. PRE-APPROVAL from MOEP is required for ALL reimbursement requests. - 2.
+For Overtime or Backfill requests, timesheets must either be included with request or be certified that copies are on file and are kept for immediate or future audits. - 3.
+Maximum Limit: costs incurred up to \$1,292,000 will be reimbursed that are in accordance with grant requirements and are conditional to availability of funding.
+Any additional costs above the maximum limit will require an additional MOA or MOA amendment.